turtlemonvh/turtlemonvh.github.io/content/blog-redirect-via-aws.md

 * API Gateway, CloudFront, and Lambda are all in the free tier when there are <1M requests per month.
 * ACM is free for public certs.
 Given the simple integration with AWS services and the fact that AWS handles annoying details like [cert renewal](https://docs.aws.amazon.com/acm/latest/userguide/managed-renewal.html) for you automatically, I strongly recommend using the service.
-  * For more notes on my previous experience with ACM and Elastic Beanstalk
+    * See [this article](/setting-up-ssl-for-an-elasticbeanstalk-application.html) for more notes on my previous experience with ACM and Elastic Beanstalk.
 * CloudFront costs <$0.01 per 10K requests when out of the free tier, but per request price about doubled when requests are https vs http.
 Data costs are negligible for the small responses I am sending.
 I am not making active cache invalidation requests, so I don't expect any charges there.
 * API Gateway costs ~$3.5/M requests, or about 1/3rd the cost of each CloudFront request.
 This price difference was a bit surprising to me, since I expected CloudFront to be cheaper.
 I am not using API Gateway caching, so I don't have to deal with that part of pricing.
 * Lambda per-request costs are $0.20/M, so significantly less than API Gateway and CloudFront.
 However you also pay for gb-seconds for the lambda runtime.
 I am using [the smallest available size (128 mb)](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) and doing minumum computation, so I do not expect to exceed the fre tier of 400,000 GB-s.